|

-With another significant winter storm forecast to begin early Tuesday morning, there were a couple things I wanted to get done prior to the next big snowfall.
+With another significant winter storm forecast to begin early Tuesday (tomorrow) morning, there were a couple things I wanted to get done prior to the storm.

-First was getting my open trailer which I'll be using to tow the Argo & Snowmobile this winter out of the backyard for easier access.
-There was a fair amount of snow already in the yard, but the next storm would make this task much more difficult.
+First was moving my open deck trailer out of the backyard so it would be easier to access for towing the Argo & Snowmobile later this winter.
+There was a fair amount of snow already in the yard, but another storm would make this task much more difficult.

-Trusty Project 6x6 got the job done with ease, even through much deeper snow on side of the house.
+Good ol' Project 6x6 got the job done with ease, even towing through much deeper snow on side of the house.

-Next I ran out to the storage unit and picked up Project REV, my 2006 MXZ 800HO Skidoo.
-My last snowmobile rip was in winter 2021 as 2022 was a write off for snowmobiling.
-The machine started up pretty easy despite its extended hibernation!
+Next I ran out to the storage unit and picked up Project Powertek REV, my 2006 MXZ Skidoo 800HO.
+My last snowmobile rip took place back in 2021 as last year was a write off for snowmobiling.
+The machine fired up pretty easy despite its extended hibernation!

-I topped off the tank on the way home and did a few test laps on back of the house, the machine is running fantastic!
+I topped off the fuel tank on the way home to dilute the old fuel then did a few test laps on back of the house, the machine is running fantastic!

-By mid afternoon Tuesday we had 20cm on the ground and had reached a lull in the storm system.
+By mid-afternoon Tuesday we had another 20cm of snow on the ground as we reached a lull in the storm system.

-I took advantage of this break to make a first cut on the driveway to keep ahead of the storm, especially if I happen to get called out on an emergency repair.
+I took advantage of this break to make a first cut on the driveway and keep ahead of the storm, especially if I happen to get called out for work.

-It may only be 20cm, but combined with high winds this snow was windswept into significant drifts which were quite dense.
+It was only 20cm, but combined with high winds this snowfall was windswept into significant drifts which were packed in quite dense.

 Out by the lamppost snow was surprisingly deep and for a long stretch which really made my Honda 9/28 earn its keep!